Bradley Malin, PhD

 Bradley Malin, Ph.D., is the Vice Chair for Research and Professor of Biomedical Informatics at Vanderbilt University.
 He is also a Professor of Biostatistics, a Professor of Computer Science, and is Affiliated Faculty in the Center for Biomedical Ethics and Society.
 He co-directs the Health Data Science (HEADS) Center, the Center for Genetic Privacy and Identity in Community Settings (GetPreCiSe), and the Big Biomedical Data Science Ph.D. program.
 He is also the director of the Health Information Privacy Laboratory (HIPLab), which was established to address the growing need for data privacy research and development for the health information technology sector.

 His research is funded through various grants from the National Science Foundation (NSF), National Institutes of Health (NIH), and Patient Centered Outcomes Research Institute (PCORI) to construct technologies that enable privacy and analytics in the context of real world organizational, political, and health information architectures.
 To build practical solutions, his work draws upon methodologies in computer science, biomedical science, and public policy to innovate novel computational techniques.
 In addition to its role as a scientific research program, since 2007, he has led a data privacy consultation service for the Electronic Medical Records and Genomics (eMERGE) network, an NIH consortium.
-He is also the co-chair of the Data Privacy and Security Working Group of the All of Us Research Program of the U.S. Precision Medicine Initiative.
+He currently serves the co-chair of the Committee on Access, Privacy, and Security of the All of Us Research Program of the U.S. Precision Medicine Initiative and is an appointed member of the Technical Anonymisation Group of the European Medicines Agency.

 Dr. Malin completed his education at Carnegie Mellon University, where he received a bachelor's in biological sciences, a master's in machine learning, a master's in public policy and management, and a doctorate in computer science (with a focus on databases and software systems).